cabforum/servercert/docs/BR.md

 The following Certificate Policy identifiers are reserved for use by CAs as an optional means of asserting compliance with these Requirements as follows:

-{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1), if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.
+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1)`, if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.

 If the Certificate asserts the policy identifier of 2.23.140.1.2.1, then it MUST NOT include organizationName, givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.

-{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2), if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2)`, if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.

-{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3), if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.3.
+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)`, if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.3.

-If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it MUST also include organizationName, localityName (to the extent such field is required under Section 7.1.4.2.2), stateOrProvinceName (to the extent such field is required under Section 7.1.4.2.2), and countryName in the Subject field.
-If the Certificate asserts the policy identifier of 2.23.140.1.2.3, then it MUST also include (i) either organizationName or givenName and surname, (ii) localityName (to the extent such field is required under Section 7.1.4.2.2), (iii) stateOrProvinceName (to the extent required under Section 7.1.4.2.2), and (iv) countryName in the Subject field.
+If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it MUST also include `organizationName`, `localityName` (to the extent such field is required under Section 7.1.4.2.2), `stateOrProvinceName` (to the extent such field is required under Section 7.1.4.2.2), and `countryName` in the Subject field.
+If the Certificate asserts the policy identifier of 2.23.140.1.2.3, then it MUST also include (i) either `organizationName` or `givenName` and `surname`, (ii) `localityName` (to the extent such field is required under Section 7.1.4.2.2), (iii) `stateOrProvinceName` (to the extent required under Section 7.1.4.2.2), and (iv) `countryName` in the Subject field.

 #### 7.1.6.2.
 Root CA Certificates
-A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.
+A Root CA Certificate SHOULD NOT contain the `certificatePolicies` extension.

 #### 7.1.6.3 Subordinate CA Certificates
 A Certificate issued to a Subordinate CA that is not an Affiliate of the Issuing CA:

 1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and
-2. MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).
+2. MUST NOT contain the `anyPolicy` identifier (2.5.29.32.0).

 A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA:

 1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
-2. MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.
+2. MAY contain the `anyPolicy` identifier (2.5.29.32.0) in place of an explicit policy identifier.

 A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.